Web design Chichester

 On April 21st 2015, Google changed the game, businesses must now cater to the growing device market.
 Studies have shown that around 52% of all website traffic comes from smartphones and tablets of all shapes and sizes, therefore Mobile Friendly Websites can now influence how high websites rank in search engine results.
 The Responsive Web Design trend is now so prevalent, that Google has begun to boost the rankings of websites that are mobile-friendly if the search was made from a mobile device.
 This effect of penalising websites that are not mobile friendly or responsive is in play now.

 The speed of a responsive website is something that should be regarded above everything else.
 That extra bit of code on your website might make it look a little sexier, but it will not be a good result for visitors who have left even before your website loads.
 Faster websites also allow for your mobile users to have a seamless experience from their desktop counterparts.
 Whether we constantly think about it or not, the speed of a website will have a drastic impact on your visitor’s experience.
+Check your website speed here.

 How to choose a web design company in Chichester?

-Many business houses launch websites to promote and advertise their business.
+Many designers launch websites to promote and advertise their business.
 But in the vast universe of the World Wide Web making an attractive website is very important which will pursue internet users to visit your website and will make your website stand apart among other various websites.
 There are many professional web design companies in Chichester today.
 You can select one good and reputed website design company which suits your needs and budget perfectly and will give you quality services also.

 Upgrade to responsive